hapifhir/hapi-fhir-jpaserver-starter/docs/validation.md

 # Validation of FHIR resources

-matchbox can validate FHIR resources if they are conform to the FHIR R4 specification and conform to the requirements of specific implementation guides.
+matchbox can validate FHIR resources if they are conform to the FHIR R4/R4B or R5 specification and conform to the requirements of specific implementation guides.

 Validation is based on the official [HL7 Java reference validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) in accordance with the provided terminologies.
 An external terminology server can also be configured, and you can validate your implementation through the $validate operation with the FHIR API or through a simple GUI.